 International Graduate Students can enroll online for health insurance from HTH Worldwide.
-Enroll online by using a credit card at HTHstudents.com, and enter access code: FLE-5309 in the box on the right hand side of the site under Group Plans.
+Enroll online by using a credit card at HTHstudents.com, and enter access code: CTN-5309 in the box on the right hand side of the site under Group Plans.

 Previously, you were able to submit this information to your department, however, we now require that the information be submitted directly to the Graduate Studies office in Lawshe 242.

-If you are an International Graduate student and purchase health insurance from a provider other than HTH Worldwide Health Insurance used by PUC, you must submit supporting documents to the Graduate Studies office, and complete a Health Insurance Waiver Form prior to registration.
+If you are an International Graduate student and purchase health insurance from a provider other than HTH Worldwide Health Insurance used by PUC, you must submit supporting documents to the Graduate Studies office, and complete a HTH Health Insurance Waiver Form prior to registration.

 Please fill out all information on the entire form, and return it to the Graduate Studies Office in Lawshe Hall 242.
 Insurance must be maintained throughout the entire academic year.
 Health Insurance coverage must meet the following requirements: